anjikajain1/masala-to-metrics/README.md

  frameborder="0"
  ></iframe>

-Explanation: From this scatter plot we see how most recipes are around 10,000 calories even as the number of ingrediants increases showcasing how ingrediants aren't may not be majorly relevant to the number of calories in a recipe.
+Explanation: From this scatter plot we see how most recipes are around 10,000 calories even as the number of ingrediants increases showcasing how ingrediants aren't may not be majorly relevant to the number of calories in a recip
+e.
 However, we also noticed how in a few cases as ingrediants increase the calorie count reduces which seemed not as intuitive for our team.

 <h3> Interesting Aggregates </h3>